 The family will be allowed to copy any documents related to the hearing at no cost to the family.
-The family must request discovery of PHA documents no later than 12:00 p.m. on the business day prior to the scheduled hearing date.
+Requests for discovery must be made no sooner than three business days prior to the date of the hearing, and no later than noon one business day prior to the scheduled hearing date by contacting the staff member specified in the Informal Hearing Notice.